real-time analytics, stream processing, Apache Kafka, Apache Flink, data streaming, windowing, state management

 Several technologies have emerged to handle the complexities of real-time analytics on streaming data.

 ksqlDB brings SQL semantics to stream processing, allowing developers to query Kafka topics using familiar SQL syntax.
-This lowers the barrier to entry for teams without deep stream processing expertise.
+It's particularly useful for teams without deep stream processing expertise who need to perform transformations, aggregations, and joins using declarative SQL rather than procedural code.

 These technologies work together in typical architectures: Kafka handles ingestion and distribution, while processing engines like Flink perform the actual analytics and transformations.